geoffdutton/dotfiles-server/README.md

 ## Goal

-Create general dotfiles that can be installed on production and staging servers.
+Create dotfiles that can be installed on production and staging servers.
-These files will replace any personal dotfiles to prevent unexpected behavior.
+Provide a familiar shell which contains commonly used commands as shortcuts.

+These dotfiles do not override native commands.

-## Requirements
+## Features

-- Can not override standard server commands
-- Must have a help command
-- Must show if we are on staging, test or production
-- Must show the current branch we are on, in case of a git repo
-- Aliases to show list of recursive folder -and dirsizes
+* Pretty prompt
+	* Displays environment
+	* Displays git branch (if any)
+	* Shorter current working directory (replaces /home/<user> with ~)
+* SSH config autocompletion
+* Git autocompletion
-- Git information with handy aliases and pretty= formats
+* Git aliases
-- install/uninstall
+* Aliases
+* Vim config

 ## Installation